QBCart/EShop.ProductModal/README.md

 # EShop Product Modal

-The product modal used by each QBC.EShop endpoint.
+The product modal used in QBC.EShop pages.

 ###### Copyright (c) 2020 QBCart Inc. All rights reserved.